MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRdf0facc8690ea6f-Domestic-International-Sales-Corporations/section-1.993-3.md

 (iv) If property is located outside the United States at the time it is purchased by a person or leased by a person as lessee, such property may be export property in the hands of such purchaser or lessee only if it is imported into the United States prior to its further sale or lease (including a sublease) outside the United States.
 Paragraphs (a)(3) and (e) of this section (relating to 50 percent foreign content test) are applicable in determining whether such property is export property.
 Thus, for example, if such property is not subjected to manufacturing or production (as defined in paragraph (c) of this section) within the United States after such importation, it does not qualify as export property.

-(3) *Proof of compliance with destination test* - (i) *Delivery outside the United States.* For purposes of subparagraph (2) of this paragraph (other than subdivision (i)(*c*) thereof), a seller or lessor shall establish ultimate delivery, use, or consumption of property outside the United States by providing -
+(3) *Proof of compliance with destination test*—(i) *Delivery outside the United States.* For purposes of subparagraph (2) of this paragraph (other than subdivision (i)(*c*) thereof), a seller or lessor shall establish ultimate delivery, use, or consumption of property outside the United States by providing—

 (*a*) A facsimile or carbon copy of the export bill of lading issued by the carrier who delivers the property,